WolfieBabe/CyberPatriot-Windows-Checklist/README.md

      2. Right-click on the "CyberPatriot-Windows-Script-Starter" file and click "run as administrator"

-     3. Wait for all of the processes to finish before proceding
+     3. Wait for all of the processes to finish before proceeding

 5. Begin installing the Windows Updates via settings

-6. Program and application managment
+6. Program and application management

   1. Delete suspicious programs/applications